Improved delta-kick cooling with multiple nonideal kicks: Canceling aberrations with multiple kicks

-As for a single Gaussian kick, we define the kick strengths for the $n^{th}$ Gaussian potential $U_n(x)$ as $\kappa_n \equiv U_n\delta t_n$.
-The combined aim of the two kicks is to reduce the effect of the non-harmonic terms in the potential.
-We choose the two kick strengths in a manner that cancels the first two terms in the Taylor expansion of the final momentum.
-This gives
+We define the kick strengths for the $n^{th}$ Gaussian potential $U_n(x)$ as $\kappa_n \equiv U_n\delta t_n$.
+The combined aim of the $N$ kicks is to reduce the effect of the non-harmonic terms in the potential.
+We choose the kick strengths in a manner that cancels the first $N$ terms in the Taylor expansion of the final momentum.

-These expressions imply that $\kappa_1$ and $\kappa_2$ (and hence $U_1$ and $U_2$) must be of opposite signs, confirming that one \(\delta\)-kick should be attractive (converging lens) and the other one repulsive (diverging lens).
-They also suggest that the required kick strengths increase as $\sigma_1 $ and $ \sigma_2$ get closer to each other, diverging at $\sigma_1 = \sigma_2$.
-This implies that two Gaussian potentials of the exact same width cannot be used to form the doublet lens.

-The conditions can be easily generalized to a compound lens system involving $N$ back-to-back matter-wave lenses defined similarly.
-Using $N$ kicks ($N\geq 1$) allows us to cancel the first $N$ terms of the Taylor expansion.
 This amounts to emulating a harmonic potential using $N$ Gaussian potentials over a region of space where terms higher than $x^{2N}$ can be ignored.
-Extending the sum in Eq.~(\ref{eqn: Final momentum Taylor expansion, 2 kicks}) to $n=N$ and requiring the first $N$ terms of the Taylor expansion to vanish gives a set of equations, written in matrix form as
+This gives a set of equations, written in matrix form as

 Given the size of each Gaussian potential $\sigma_i$ and the free expansion time $t_f$, Eq.~(\ref{eqn_matrix}) can be used to find the optimum kick strengths for this classical scheme.